Gabriella38/Agrotech-Final/README.md

 # Agrotech-Final Project- “Cutting-Edge Closed-Environment System for Monitoring Microbial Metabolism and Viability”
 ## Project Goal :sparkles:
-Our goal is to track metabolism indicators by the use of sensors to assess microbial viability within a closed system over time, where a peristaltic pump that refreshes the air once CO₂ concentration reaches a threshold.
+Our goal is to track metabolism indicators by the use of sensors to assess microbial viability within a closed system over time, where a peristaltic pump that refreshes the air once CO₂ concentration reaches a specific threshold.
 ### System Concept
 The system is equipped with a range of sensors: CO₂ , O₂ , temperature, humidity, and light intensity to track environmental conditions.
 Data from these sensors is transmitted to our [Thingspeak Channel](https://thingspeak.com/channels/2595959).
 When CO₂ levels reach a predefined threshold (1000 ppm, 400-10000 ppm range), The system automatically activates two peristaltic pumps: one to introduce fresh air into the closed environment and another to expel used air, ensuring optimal conditions for precise microbial viability assessment.
 ![](https://github.com/Gabriella38/Agrotech_Final/blob/main/GIF/WhatsAppVideo 2024-08-25 at 13.43.54.mp4)